 Our team is ready to stand by you and fight for your acquittal.
 This is a frightening time for you and your family.
 The state takes this charge very seriously and will do everything they can to convict.

 Having a strong, competent, highly-respected law firm on your team will help you get through this difficult time.
-Call our Fayette County law office today to speak with our compassionate and non-judgmental legal team at no charge.
+Contact our Fayette County law office today to speak with our compassionate and non-judgmental legal team at no charge.
 We can help.

 How Our Lexington Criminal Defense Attorneys Can Help You Fight Homicide Charges